Rate-Distance Trade-offs for List-Decodable Insertion-Deletion Codes: Outer Bound s

-We remark that one can interpret the outer bound from \Cref{thm:convex-hull-outer bound} as a convexity argument in the following manner: We know that no code can achieve a rate of one in the presence of even a small amount of noise.
+We were able to show that the family of codes $\mathcal{C}'$ achieves a positive rate and is $(\alpha\gamma, \alpha\delta)$-list decodable for $(\alpha\gamma, \alpha\delta) \notin F_q$.
+This is a contradiction to \cref{thm:feasibility-region} proving that the rate of $\mathcal{C}'$ may not exceed $1-\frac{1}{\alpha}$, thus, proving the theorem. \end{proof} } We \ITWonly{also }remark that one can interpret the outer bound from \Cref{thm:convex-hull-outer bound} as a convexity argument in the following manner: We know that no code can achieve a rate of one in the presence of even a small amount of noise.
 The point $(\gamma, \delta, r) = (0,0,1)$ is therefore part of the (in)feasibility boundary.
-Further, the resilience result from \cite{guruswami2019optimally} demonstrates that all points within the region $R = \{(\gamma, \delta, 0)\ |\ (\gamma, \delta) \not\in F_q\}$ are infeasible. \Cref{thm:convex-hull-outer bound} shows that any convex combination of $(0,0,1)$ and any point in $R$ is infeasible as well, implying a pyramid-shaped feasibility region with $F_q$ as its base and $(0, 0, 1)$ as its apex.
-(See \Cref{fig:outer bound-with-resilience}.)
-We remark that generally convex combinations of infeasible points in the rate-distance tradeoff are not known to be infeasible - even for much simpler settings including Hamming errors or unique-decoding.
+Further, the resilience result from \cite{guruswami2019optimally} demonstrates that all points within the region $R = \{(\gamma, \delta, 0)\ |\ (\gamma, \delta) \not\in F_q\}$ are infeasible. \Cref{thm:convex-hull-outer bound} shows that any convex combination of $(0,0,1)$ and any point in $R$ is infeasible as well, implying a pyramid-shaped feasibility region with $F_q$ as its base and $(0, 0, 1)$ as its apex. \noITW{(See \Cref{fig:outer bound-with-resilience}.)} We remark that generally convex combinations of infeasible points in the rate-distance tradeoff are not known to be infeasible - even for much simpler settings including Hamming errors or unique-decoding.
 Even convexity results between known infeasible points can be quite challenging.
 Case in point, our tighter outer bound in \cref{sec:tight-outer-bound} is proven by showing infeasibility of convex combinations of (easier) infeasible points.